PRiVCY (PRIV) Price Reaches $0.0028 on Top Exchanges

 - Bitdepositary (BDT) traded flat against the dollar and now trades at $0.0056 or 0.00000108 BTC.

-PRiVCY can be purchased on the following cryptocurrency exchanges: BiteBTC and Crex24.
-It is usually not presently possible to purchase alternative cryptocurrencies such as PRiVCY directly using U.S. dollars.
-Investors seeking to acquire PRiVCY should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Gemini or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase PRiVCY using one of the aforementioned exchanges.
+PRiVCY can be purchased on the following cryptocurrency exchanges: Crex24 and BiteBTC.
+It is usually not presently possible to purchase alternative cryptocurrencies such as PRiVCY directly using US dollars.
+Investors seeking to acquire PRiVCY should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, Gemini or GDAX.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase PRiVCY using one of the exchanges listed above.

 Receive News & Updates for PRiVCY Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for PRiVCY and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.